soltysh/talks/java_go/text.md

 > i do think gofmt was a brilliant move
 > having to never think about those issues has been awesome
-> there's plenty i miss about the JVM
 ```
 ]